aeinstein/epd7in3f/README.md

 # epd7in3f
-7.3inch e-paper HAT for nodemcu
+Waveshare 7.3inch e-paper HAT for nodemcu

 remapped pins and added watchdog trigger